 You can enjoy the Eiffel Tower in many ways, but you have to go up to see the whole city from the top.
-You can climb the Eiffel Tower during the day, to see Paris in all its splendor, or at night, with all its lights on.
+You can climb the Eiffel Tower during the day, to see Paris in all its splendor, or at night, with all its illumination lit up.

 You can also combine the climb with a cruise on the Seine or a tour that takes you to discover the city.
 Here are the best options: